Bridgeport Water Quality at a Glance

 Irrigation Guidelines:

-• Specific communities in Aquarion’s service area have mandatory sprinkler irrigation schedules during peak season (typically May through September)
+• Specific communities in Aquarion’s service area have mandatory sprinkler irrigation schedules during peak season, typically May through September

 Conservation Resources:

-• Water-efficient landscaping tips available at aquarionwater.com
+• Water-efficient landscaping tips and rebate programmes available at aquarionwater.com

-• Educational resources on reducing outdoor water use and protecting watershed sources
+• Educational resources on reducing outdoor water use and protecting watershed sources from contamination

 Current conservation measures and specific restrictions are available at aquarionwater.com or by calling 1-800-732-9678.
+For emergency advisories, check our live U.S. boil water advisory tracker.

 Quality News About Your Water